I’m a 28-year-old woman. My husband is 30. We’ve been married for four years,

 Just between us girls, it may help your husband accept his flat-chested lot in life if you leave open the possibility of implants sometime down the road.
 Tell him boobs are out of the question for now, but perhaps he could do the she-male thing after your daughter’s living independently, your in-laws are all dead, or someone comes up with inflatable implants.
 Believing he may get “the real thing” in the distant future may help him feel less miserable about staying with you in the here and now.
 Then, with any luck, his desire for implants will pass before your daughter is on her own or your in-laws are dead.

-just don’t drink alcohol.
-Women do seem to enjoy my company, but they also enjoy
+don’t drink alcohol.
+Women do seem to enjoy my company, but they also enjoy living

 Here’s a helpful hint: Folks who blather on about the evils of booze and cigs

 and dope are widely regarded as zero fun to hang out with even by other people

 who don’t drink or do drugs.
 If all you have to offer someone is your unaltered